The Students Are Coming, the Students Are Coming

 (3) This isn't really something I learned this summer, but it's something I certainly took advantage of: Infinite Monkey, the comics shop downtown, rocks.
 Erin and Josh, the couple who run it, are some of the nicest people I know.
 I know when I was first getting into comics, I was always intimidated by the shop owners who would look at me like how do you not already have this comic? or why are you asking me questions?
 Don't you just know the differences between astonishing x-men, new x-men, uncanny x-men, adjectiveless x-men, and x-men: legacy?
 (I'm not making that up, and, hard as it is to believe, there are even more x-men titles).

-If you've ever wanted to read a comic or a graphic novel and were unsure how to start or needed help but were afraid to ask, go to Infinite Monkey; Josh and Erin will help, sans judgement.
+If you've ever wanted to read a comic or a graphic novel and were unsure how to start or needed help but were afraid to ask, go to Infinite Monkey; Josh and Erin will help, sans judgment.
 Their recommendations are almost always spot on, and you can even set up a pull sheet, so that, every Wednesday (when new comics come out), Erin and Josh will set your comics aside for you, which cuts down on the time you would have to spend browsing the shelves.

 And, if you're taking a class that uses a comic as a class text (there are several), do the world a favor and buy it from Infinite Monkey, not the Barnes & Noble-run Oberlin College Bookstore.